There are three elements to a balance sheet, assets liabilities and equity.

 |Arises from past event||Arises from past event|

 Equity is the amount due to the owners of the business, this includes the capital invested by them and any retained earnings the business has.
 For a company the term owners equity is replaced by the term stockholders equity.

-Equity can also be viewed as the difference between the assets and the liabilities of the business.
+Equity can also be viewed as the net worth of business which is the difference between its assets and liabilities.
 This can be seen by rearranging the basic accounting equation.

 Assets = Liabilities + Equity

 This can be rearranged to give the following: